This content has been machine translated dynamically.

 You can apply policies on different levels of the network.
 Policy settings placed at the Organizational Unit GPO level take the highest precedence on the network.
-Policies at the Domain GPO level override policies on the Site Group Policy Object level, which override any conflicting policies on both the Microsoft and Citrix Local Policies levels.
+Policies at the Domain GPO level override policies on the Site Group Policy Object level.
+The Site Group Policy Object level overrides any conflicting policies on both the Microsoft and Citrix Local Policies levels.

 Studio uses a Modeling Wizard to help administrators compare configuration settings within templates and policies to help eliminate conflicting and redundant settings.
-Administrators can set GPOs using the GPMC to configure settings and apply them to a target set of users at different levels of the network.
+Administrators can set GPOs using the GPMC to configure settings.
+Also, apply them to a target set of users at different levels of the network.

-These GPOs are saved in Active Directory, and access to the management of these settings is restricted for most of IT for security.
+These GPOs are saved in the Active Directory.
+Access to the management of these settings is restricted for most of the IT personnel for security.

 Settings are merged according to priority and their condition.
 Any disabled setting overrides a lower-ranked enabled setting.
 Unconfigured policy settings are ignored and do not override lower-ranked settings.